Before You Configure a FireCluster

 The FireCluster setup wizard asks you to configure these settings individually for each cluster member.
 If you plan the interfaces and IP addresses in advance, it is easier to configure these interfaces with the wizard.
 For example, your IP addressing plan could look like this:

-The primary interface IP addresses for both cluster members must be on the same subnet.
+- The primary cluster interface IP addresses for both cluster members must be on the same subnet.

-This is a second interface that you dedicate for communication between the cluster members.
-The cluster members use the backup cluster interface to communicate if the primary cluster interface is not available.
-For redundancy, we recommend you use two cluster interfaces.
+- Backup Cluster Interface (optional, but recommended) — This is a second interface that you dedicate for backup communication between the cluster members.
+The cluster members use the backup cluster interface to communicate if the primary cluster interface is not available

-The backup interface IP addresses for both cluster members must be on the same subnet, but not on the same subnet as the primary cluster interface.
+- The backup cluster interface IP addresses for both cluster members must be on the same subnet, but not on the same subnet as the primary cluster interface.

 After you configure a FireCluster, RADIUS authentication requests from users on your network can come from either the FireCluster management IP address or the Firebox interface IP address.
 This occurs because the routing table uses different factors to determine which IP address is used.